tommywalkie/sample-godot-rust-app/README.md

 ## Exporting

-Under the hood, this boilerplate is using Github Actions, Docker, [`rust-embedded/cross`](https://github.com/rust-embedded/cross) and a headless Godot Engine instance to test, build and export for multiple platforms, allowing users to focus on game development while abstracting a lot of tedious tasks.
+Under the hood, this boilerplate is using Github Actions, Docker, [`rust-embedded/cross`](https://github.com/rust-embedded/cross) and a headless Godot Engine instance to test, build and export for multiple platforms, allowing users to focus on game development while abstracting a lot of tedious tasks, using a `export_presets.cfg` file at the root of the project.

 Here is the current workflow :

 ![workflow diagram](https://raw.githubusercontent.com/tommywalkie/sample-godot-rust-app/master/assets/github-actions-workflow.png)

-Assuming `gdnative` crate is cross-platform ready and we have an `export_presets.cfg` file including export related settings at the root of our project, we _can_ build `sample_godot_rust_app` in whatever target using some headless Godot Engine instances running via Github Actions and release the app for multiple platforms ([source](https://github.com/tommywalkie/sample-godot-rust-app/blob/master/.github/workflows/ci.yml)).

-Here is the list of all known supported targets and possible clues about how to support other targets.
+Here is the list of all known supported and tested targets :

 |                                                              | OS      | Supported toolchain(s)                                       |
 | ------------------------------------------------------------ | ------- | ------------------------------------------------------------ |